 Attero Recycling

-Attero specializes in end-to-end e-waste and metal extraction and is one of the oldest e-waste recyclers in India.
-The company has a pan-India network connecting stakeholders across the value chain including manufacturers, consumers, waste pickers, and aggregators.
-Attero Recycling’s list of clients includes India’s major automobile manufacturers like MG Motors, Tata, and Hyundai Motors.
+Attero specialises in end-to-end e-waste and metal extraction and is one of India’s oldest e-waste recyclers.
+The company has a pan-India network connecting stakeholders across the value chain, including manufacturers, consumers, waste pickers, and aggregators.
+Attero Recycling’s client list includes India’s major automobile manufacturers, such as MG Motor, Tata Motors, and Hyundai Motor Company.

 - Founded in: 2008